turingschool/front-end-curriculum/lessons/module-1/intro-to-css-prework.md

 }
 ```

-**Note the syntax:** to target an element by class, we preface the class name with a octothorp/pound/hashtag, `#`, in the CSS selector.
+**Note the syntax:** to target an element by id, we preface the class name with a octothorp/pound/hashtag, `#`, in the CSS selector.